A Planet Candidate Orbiting near the Hot Jupiter TOI-2818 b Inferred through Transit Timing

 \subsection{TESS Photometry}

 \textit{TESS} observed TOI-2818 in Sectors 7, 8, 34 and 61, providing a baseline that extends from 2019 January 7 to 12 February 2023.
 We used the shortest cadence data available for each sector.
 In years 1 and 3 of the mission, the target only appears in the \textit{TESS} full-frame images (FFIs).
 We used light curves at 1800-second cadence for Sectors 7 and 8 and 600-second cadence for Sector 34 from the \textit{TESS} Quick Look Pipeline (QLP) \citep{Huang_2020_QLPa, Huang_2020_QLPb, Kunimoto_2021_QLP}.
 In year 5 \textit{TESS} observed TOI-2818 at 120-second cadence; for Sector 61 we used the pre-search data conditioning simple aperture photometry light curves produced by the Science Processing Operations Center pipeline \citep{Smith_2012, Stumpe_2014, Jenkins_2016}.
+We downloaded both datasets from the Milkulski Archive for Space Telescopes \citep{https://doi.org/10.17909/t9-nmc8-f686, https://doi.org/10.17909/0cp4-2j79}.
 We selected a one-day long section around each transit to separate the transits and fit them individually.